Kingston upon Hull: Theatres

 that regularly features plays, notably those written by John Godber.

 Since April 2009, the Hull Truck Theatre has had a new £14.5 million, 440 seat venue in the St Stephen's Hull development.
 This replaced the former home of the Hull Truck Theatre on Spring Street, a complex of buildings demolished in 2011.
 The playwright Alan Plater was brought up in Hull and was associated with Hull Truck Theatre.

 Hull has produced several veteran stage and TV actors.
 Sir Tom Courtenay, Ian Carmichael and Maureen Lipman were born and brought up in Hull.
-Younger actors Reece Shearsmith, Debra Stephenson, Liam Gerrard and Liam Garrigan were also born in Hull.
+Younger actors Reece Shearsmith and Debra Stephenson were also born in Hull.

 In 1914, there were 29 cinemas in Hull but most of these have now closed.
 The first purpose-built cinema was the Prince's Hall in George Street which was opened in 1910 by Hull's theatre magnate, William Morton.
 It was subsequently renamed the Curzon.

 On 25 July 2018, a new 3,000 seat arena was opened to the public in the centre of the city.
 It was officially opened on 20 August 2018, with a Van Morrison concert.